 To make your latkes into Benedict latkes, start with poaching eggs.

 Bring a few inches of water to a simmer (NOT a boil) in a large sauce pan.
 Add a splash of vinegar (this helps the egg form together).
 Then whisk water in a circular fashion (also to help the egg form).
 Crack egg into a ramekin and and gently pour into the middle of the pot.

 That’s pretty much it!
 You know it’s done with the white is just set and the yolk is still runny (Gently press on it to check).
 Then remove with a slotted spoon and pat dry on a paper towel.
 Repeat with other eggs.

 Let’s start plating!
 Top latkes with lox and then a poached egg.

 Now let’s make the Hollandaise- it’s easy in a blender!
 Start by pulsing 1 egg yolk, lemon juice and a pinch of cayenne.
-Then drizzle in hot butter (I melted mine for 60 seconds in the microwave just before making the sauce) while blending until sauce is formed.
+Then drizzle in hot (but not boiling hot) butter (I melted mine for 60 seconds in the microwave just before making the sauce.) while blending until sauce is formed.
 Season with salt and dill and drizzle over eggs.